neurochain/core/doc/architecture.md

 * Communication, each bot auto generates a pair the first time it starts, and stores them on disk (unprotected, and we should do something about it).
 * Transaction (some call them Wallet) keys.
 Those that "hold" your NCC.

-Security os keys are a let to the user.
+Security of keys are a let to the user.

 # Rest

 The bot exposes a local REST endpoint (http).

-It allows to request the ledger, and send transaction to the network.
+It allows to request the ledger, and send transactions to the network.

 # Wallet

 ![wallet](../../doc/img/wallet.png "Wallet")

 Known issues:
-* Either keys or password passed in clear to the wallet bakend.
+* Either keys or password passed in clear to the wallet backend.

 # Ledger

 Contains the blockchain.
-It stored in a mongo local database (each bot has its own).
+It is stored in a mongo local database (each bot has its own).
 Two collections are used, one containing block headers, and other one containing transactions.
-Blocks have a pointer to previous block (it is a chain after all).
-To handle forks, blocks are tagged with a path allowing to know if a block is an ancestor of an other in O(1).
+Blocks have a pointer to the previous block (it is a chain after all).
+To handle forks, blocks are tagged with a path allowing it to know if a block is an ancestor of an other in O(1).

-Ledger is used to:
+The ledger is used to:
-* Verify if incomming blocks are legit.
+* Verify if incoming blocks are legit.
-* Create transactions, and compute wallet balance.
+* Create transactions, and compute the wallet balance.
 * Send blocks to other bots when they need to update their own ledger.

 This last point rely on the identity of the serialization (Protobuf <=> Json <=> Bson), since block are reconstructed for db documents.

 ## Update

 When connecting for the first time, or reconnecting after an absence, a bot needs to update its ledger.
-This is a critical moment for non POW chains as fake are easy to forge.
+This is a critical moment for non POW chains as fake are easy to forge/mine.
 During the handshake, bots exchange the tip of their main branch.
-From there, the bot can ask its peers for parent block to update itself.
+From there, the bot can ask its peers for parents block to update itself.

 ## Address